TopPilot8362/SSA-eAIP/docs/Enroute/FNAN/fnan.md

 | :::   | VFR              | NIL                    | Flight information service | 250 kt IAS below 3050m (10000 ft) AMSL | Continuous two-way | No | - |
 | G     | IFR              | NIL                    | Flight information service | 250 kt IAS below 3050m (10 000 ft) AMSL | Continuous two-way | No | - |
 | :::   | VFR              | NIL                    | Flight information service | 250 kt IAS below 3050m (10 000 ft) AMSL | Continuous two-way | No | - |

+## Separation

+longitudinal time separation normally applied between aircraft at the same level on the same track in Luanda FIR is 20 minutes.

+Longitudinal separation based on Mach Number Technique (MNT) between jet aircraft flying on the same track, maintaining cruising level, climbing or descending will be 10 minutes or 9 to 5 minutes if the preceding aircraft is maintaining a faster Mach number than the following aircraft, the required separation shall be according the table below:

+a.
+9 minutes if the preceding aircraft is maintaining a Mach number 0,02 faster than the following.

+b.
+8 minutes if the preceding aircraft is maintaining a Mach number 0,03 faster than the following.

+c.
+7 minutes if the preceding aircraft is maintaining a Mach number 0,04 faster than the following.

+d.
+6 minutes if the preceding aircraft is maintaining a Mach number 0,05 faster than the following.

+e.
+5 minutes if the preceding aircraft is maintaining a Mach number 0,06 faster than the following.